chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/fips-images.md

 ‍Chainguard warranties the following with respect to Chainguard container images:

-Chainguard’s FIPS Images available to be delivered in compliance with FIPS specifications are listed here (each a “Chainguard FIPS Image”).
+Chainguard’s FIPS Images available to be delivered in compliance with FIPS specifications are listed [here](https://images.chainguard.dev/?category=fips)  (each a "Chainguard FIPS Image").
 Images will be made available in compliance with FIPS specifications provided a customer’s applicable order form designates the purchase of Chainguard FIPS images.

 The Chainguard FIPS images contain FIPS-validated software cryptographic modules.
 Entropy must be provided as specified in its cryptographic policy.
 The cryptographic module may provide non-approved algorithms, which will result in operating in FIPS non-approved mode.
 The cryptographic FIPS modules currently provided are: